 You bring them all to your chosen lot.

-You pour a broad line of concrete in a wide circle about a foot and a half wide, about an inch tall, and about 11 feet in diameter.
+You pour a foot and a half wide line of concrete about an inch tall in a wide circle about 11 feet in diameter.

-Along the inner line of this circle you put the cinder blocks so they will be held to the asphalt by the hardened concrete.
+Along the inner line of this circle you put the cinder blocks so they'll be held to the asphalt by the hardened concrete.
 Around four inches outside that circle of cinder blocks you put a ring of bricks.
-Inside the ring of cinder blocks you fasten about five or six granite "Belgian blocks".
+Inside the ring of cinder blocks you fasten about five or six granite "Belgian blocks" with more dabs of concrete.

-Five of six cinder blocks are fastened to the asphalt with concrete in "random" locations in the lot.
-Each of these cinder blocks is bordered by one to three Belgian blocks placed a couple inches away but aligned with the cinder block to create protected nooks and crannies for plants to grow in.
+Five of six cinder blocks are "spot welded" to the asphalt with dabs of concrete, in other "random" locations in the lot.
+Each of these cinder blocks is bordered by one to three Belgian blocks placed a couple inches away but aligned with the cinder block so as to create protected nooks and crannies between the cinder block and the stone for plants to grow in.

 Then everybody goes home and leaves the concrete to cure.

 The next time you can all get together you all go back and pour about an inch of rough gravel or sand into each cinder block, into the space between the cinder blocks and bricks, and for about a foot outside the bricks and inside the cinder blocks.
-Onto all the cinder blocks you spray "moss smoothies".
+Then onto patches on all the cinder blocks you spray "moss smoothies".

-Pour soil over the whole shebang, every brick and cinder block, until they're barely visible.
+Now pour soil over the whole shebang.
+Every brick and cinder block, until they're barely visible.
 This will settle quite a bit.

-Into this loose soil you shove hundreds of various beans obtained by the simple expedient of buying bags of beans at the supermarket.
+Into this loose soil you shove hundreds of various beans obtained by the simple expedient of buying bags of beans in the food section at the supermarket.
 Each bean should be about two inches down and you should end up with about ten various beans per square foot.
+Why two inches?
+Isn't that deeper than gardening books suggest?
+Yep.
+These plants are going to be living in a tough environment and it's better for them to have protected roots and be harder to pull out than to grow "just right" like some Martha Stewart fancy project.

 Over ALL of this, you then spread a thin layer of fine gravel.
 Fine enough to be the type used in fish tanks.
 This will allow things to "rest up a bit" and get settled and keep soil from blowing away or be forced to the side too much by things like dog pee.

-Think of what this would all look like within a month.
-It would be elegant, welcoming, and have the beginnnings of a local ecosystem.
+Think of what this can all look like within a month.
+Elegant, welcoming, and with the beginnnings of a local ecosystem.
 Among other things, some kind of plants or other will "volunteer" and start growing there without your having had to put them there.
 All those bean vines will be encouraging the soil to stay healthy and tying it all together, literally.

 The last step, just to add the final touch to bring people in, is to occasionally scatter inexpensive pretty things around the space.
 On the lots near me I scatter handfuls of semi-precious stones like cornelian, hematite, and clear quartz.
-Bought by the pound from the right stores, they're only about eight dollars a pound.
+Bought in bulk from the right stores, they're only about eight dollars a pound.
 Shells work well, too.
-Just be sure to not put them all out on one day or in one place.
-You will be amazed at the sense of magic it gives somebody to find something like a tiger's eye lurking under a bean vine.
+Just be sure to not put them all out on one day or in one place or somebody will go out and just take them all.
+But if a few are scattered here and there you'll be amazed at the sense of magic it gives somebody to find something like a tiger's eye lurking under a bean vine.

 Now let's itemize out our shopping list to see just how much this would all cost.
 I need to get to bed so I'll come back later and fill in the prices.